 Materiality Process and Results

 As an industry leader, SGS is committed to sustainable operations.
-To achieve these effectively, it is important that we consider and report on which issues are most critical to our stakeholders and the business.
+To achieve this effectively, it is important that we consider and report on which issues are most critical to our stakeholders and the business.
 Management is deeply involved in these processes.

 Our Materiality Matrix maps our identified material topics against their importance for stakeholders and their impact on SGS, providing us with a powerful analytical tool.